UniqueSecure/MePOSAndroidSDK/README.md

 **import com.uniquesecure.meposconnect.*;**

 #### Creating a new MePOS object
-  To instantiate a new class to communicate with the MePOS unit you will need to add the following code to your application:
+  To instantiate a new class to communicate with the MePOS unit, you will need to add the following code to your application:

 ##### MePOS mePOS = new MePOS(context);

   The above code has now instantiated a MePOS object, the required context parameter is needed for the MePOS class to gain access to the USB device.
   It is also needed to dispose the instance when the MePOS is disconnected from USB.
-To archieve this, you will need to add an IntentFilter and a BroadcastReceiver:
+To achieve this, you will need to add an IntentFilter and a BroadcastReceiver:

 ```
 IntentFilter intentFilter = new IntentFilter();